toebeann/BepInEx.SupermarketSimulator/README.md

 This pack comes with [BepInEx.MelonLoader.Loader](https://github.com/BepInEx/BepInEx.MelonLoader.Loader), and as such should be compatible with most mods and plugins made for MelonLoader 0.5.7.

-To use BepInEx plugins/patcher together with MelonLoader mods/plugins, you should [uninstall MelonLoader (if applicable)](https://github.com/LavaGang/MelonLoader.Installer/blob/master/README.md#how-to-un-install-melonloader), then install this pack following [the instructions below](#installation).
+To use BepInEx plugins and patchers together with MelonLoader mods and plugins, you should [uninstall MelonLoader (if applicable)](https://github.com/LavaGang/MelonLoader.Installer/blob/master/README.md#how-to-un-install-melonloader), then install this pack following [the instructions below](#installation).

 Then, simply follow [the instructions for installing mods](#installing-mods) to have mods made for both BepInEx and MelonLoader running side-by-side!